laceywash31700/Lacey_W_Reading_Notes/Code-102/Class-03.md

 # Class-03 Reading Notes

 ## What is Git?
-> git is a version control system that allows developers to work on a code from diffrent enviorments like local and remote drives

 To understand git you may want to understand the history of git.

  ### History of Git
 > 1. **VCS (Version Control System)**